The term sacred geometry explained is the geometrical laws which create everything in existence, consciousness and the universal geometric shapes.

 It include images of sacred geometric patterns, designs, symbols and shapes found in art and in nature.
 It encompass the religious, philosophical, and spiritual beliefs that have sprung up around geometry in all the major cultures during the course of human history.

 The geometrical laws produce the blueprint of the one consciousness that created life and existence.

-We have a unique ability to subconsciously recognize geometric order from transitory chaos.
-We value highly the harmonic proportions contained in design that are bound by the laws of sacred geometry in nature.
+We have a unique ability to subconsciously recognize geometric forms order from transitory chaos.
+We value highly the harmonic proportions in geometric design that are bound by the laws of sacred geometry in nature.

 The sphere is referred to as a container that can hold all forms.
 It is a symbol of inclusion, oneness, and integrity as all measurements are the same in a sphere.
 Seeds, planets, atoms, cells are all spheres.

 The round sides of toroids are perfectly circular like a donut or an inner tube.
-The torus is regarded as the primary shape of all existence by geometry of the sacred.
+The torus is the primary shape of all existence by geometry of the sacred.
 For instance, the seven muscles in the heart are in the form of a torus.

 The Vesica Piscis